cliviu74/onewire-prom-exporter/README.md

 ## Prometheus Configuration

-The snmp exporter needs to be passed the address as a parameter, this can be done with relabelling.
+This is a simple target configuration for prometheus.
+The ip in the targets array needs to be replaced with the IP of the node running the exporter.

 Example config:
 ```YAML